+Want to know how to read tyre numbers?
+Read more about information on detailed specifications regarding speed, load and safety standards here.
 To get a better understanding of the tyre markings and the size of your tyres, watch the following video:

 A detailed explanation of tyre specifications